Privacy Policy

 Our Website uses Cookiebot, a cookie consent management tool, to obtain and record your consent before setting any non-essential cookies.
 When you first visit Our Website, a consent banner will be displayed.
 You may accept all cookies, decline non-essential cookies, or customise your preferences by category.

-You can change or withdraw your consent at any time by clicking the ‘Cookie Settings’ link in the footer of Our Website, which will reopen the Cookiebot preference centre.
+You can change or withdraw your consent at any time by clicking the “Cookie Settings” link in the footer of Our Website, which will reopen the Cookiebot preference centre.

 4.2 Categories of Cookie We Use

-Consent Required?
+Category Purpose Consent Required?

-Essential for the website to function — e.g. session management, security, checkout.
-Cannot be disabled.
+Strictly Necessary Essential for the website to function, including session management, security and checkout.
+These cannot be disabled.
+No — set automatically

 4.3 Google Analytics